-Voluntary Plan (VP) Claim Eligibility and Requirements
+Voluntary Plan Claim Eligibility and Benefits

 When the VP chooses to cover all employees, a signed rejection slip must be on file for any employee who chooses to be covered by SDI instead.
 If automatic coverage is not in effect, an enrollment sheet or other documentation, must confirm each employee’s coverage choice.

-Determination of liability must be based on the date that the:
+Determining eligibility must be based on the date that the:

 - Disability began.

-Chronic health conditions may require investigation.
-Personnel records, attendance information, and discussion with the employee’s supervisor may be necessary to determine when the condition became disabling.
-A medical condition may exist for some time without preventing an employee from doing their regular or customary work.
-That same condition may then worsen to a degree that constitutes “disability” under the law and entitles the employee to disability benefits.
+Chronic health conditions may require further review.
+Personnel records, attendance information, and discussion with the employee’s supervisor may be needed to identify when the condition became disabling.
+A medical condition can exist for some time without preventing an employee from doing their normal or usual work.
+That same condition can worsen and the employee becomes eligible for disability benefits.

-An employee may submit a claim for VPFL benefits for the following reasons:
+An employee can submit a claim for VP Paid Family Leave benefits for these reasons:

 - To care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner.

 - To bond with a minor child entering the family through birth, adoption, or foster care placement.